-Our typical English courses for middle school and high school students last for eight to 16 weeks with classroom instruction one to four times per week for 90 minutes to five hours per visit.
+Our typical English courses for middle school and high school students last for 8 to 16 weeks with classroom instruction one to four times per week for 1.5 to 5 hours per visit.
 We also offer more intensive and condensed versions of our courses, in particular during the summer months when many academic institutions are on summer break.
-The sizes of these courses typically range from one to approximately 300 students per class.
+The sizes of these courses typically range from 1 to approximately 300 students per class.

-In our fiscal year ended May 31, 2009, we had approximately 225,000 student enrollments in our English language training courses for middle school and high school students, and approximately 19%, 6%, and 6% of the enrollments took place in Beijing, Shanghai and Wuhan, respectively.
+In our fiscal year ended May 31, 2010, we had approximately 244,000 student enrollments in our English language training courses for middle school and high school students, and approximately 17%, 5%, and 5% of the enrollments took place in Beijing, Shanghai and Wuhan, respectively.
 Course fees for our English training courses for middle school and high school students range from approximately RMB200 to approximately RMB2,000 per course.

 "Elite English" for High-Income Adults and Children of High-Income Families.
 With the rapid economic growth of China in the past three decades and increased sophistication and frequency of international business transactions, there is a growing demand for high-end, personalized, advanced English language training for high-income working professionals and other adults in large, economically prosperous cities.
-China's economic growth has led to increased personal disposable income which, coupled with the "single child" policy and the potential rewards of English proficiency, has prompted Chinese families to spend a high percentage of their disposable income investing in their children's English language education.
+China's economic growth has led to increased disposable income for Chinese families, and the "single child" policy and the potential rewards of English proficiency have prompted Chinese families to spend a high percentage of their disposable income investing in their children's English language education.
 We started our "Elite English" programs for high-income adults and children of high income families in 2003 in response to the market demand from high-income students and parents for such personalized instruction.